Visit our FAQ (FREQUENTLY ASKED QUESTIONS) page for more information about our classes and policies, or send us an email at yiddish@ujafed.org

 This course is suitable for those who have studied Yiddish for one to two years or have equivalent experience.
 Students must be able to read alef-beys at least at a basic level.
 Students will continue to develop their intermediate-level speaking and reading comprehension skills through reading and discussing selections of Yiddish poetry and short stories, review of grammar with points drawn from the texts, and relevant vocabulary and conversational activities.

-This course, conducted mainly in Yiddish, is designed for students who have previously studied Yiddish at the Intermediate level and are ready to apply their skills in a literature-based course.
-Students will develop their speaking and reading comprehension abilities through reading and discussing an engaging selection of short to medium-length Yiddish texts (poetry, newspaper articles, short stories).
+This course, conducted primarily in Yiddish, is designed for students who have previously studied Yiddish at the Intermediate level and are ready to apply and further develop their reading and speaking skills in a literature-focused course.
+Students will read and discuss an engaging selection of short to medium-length Yiddish texts (poetry, newspaper articles, short stories).
 Cultural and linguistic points of interest will be highlighted as we analyse the texts.
+For the Winter 2026 semester, we'll be reading selections of poetry written in the 1920s and 1930s by the New York modernist poets known as the Inzikhistn/"Introspectivists," including Jacob Glatstein, Aaron Glantz-Leyeles, Celia Dropkin, and more.

 This course, conducted entirely in Yiddish, will focus on advanced reading, writing, vocabulary, grammar, and conversation.
-We will read short stories and other Yiddish literary materials and use the texts as jumping-off points, to explore higher-level grammatical topics and to discuss historical, cultural, and linguistic points of interest.
-The winter term will focus on Yiddish humour, including works by Sholem Aleichem, Der Tunkeler, and many more.
+We will read short stories and other Yiddish literary materials and use the texts as jumping-off points to explore higher-level grammatical topics and discuss historical, cultural, and linguistic points of interest.
+For the Winter 2026 semester, we'll be reading works by South African Yiddish writers.

 Visit our FAQ (FREQUENTLY ASKED QUESTIONS) page for more information about our classes and policies, or send us an email at yiddish@ujafed.org